dfdeshom/thoughts/2017-12-15-upsert-with-spark.md

 - Client-side: let the client/code worry about data integrity.
 In this case, the client has to worry about identifying uniqueness constraints and merging records together.
 This can be quite error-prone.
 In addition, this approach means that  your database cannot guarantee the integrtiy of your data, any inconsistencies have to be resolved at the code level.
 You can see a good critique of this chalenges of this approach here: https://github.com/apache/spark/pull/16685 .

+None of the approaches above provide a general satisfying solution to the general upsert problem for Spark users.

 There are drawbacks everywhere, but for our case we chose the server-side aproach.
 The main reasons were:
 - Using postgres to guarantee data ingrity was a must